-3.3 Formatting an object and chart (Learner's Book pages 82-84)
+3.3 Formatting an object and chart

 Step 2: Explain to learners the meaning of formatting in relation to objects, charts and text.

 Demonstrate to learners how to format a chart and any given object in a document, using chart tools or drawing or picture tools.